adamasantares/tdenniston-bish/README.md

 Shell scripting with a modern feel.

+## Attention

+**(!)
+This is a copy of https://github.com/tdenniston/bish repository, which isn't under maintenance anymore.**

+*Anyone who want to be a contributor of this package, just let me know.
+As I'm not a C++ developer and I can add new features from /lib/stdlib.bish only.*

 ## What

 Bish is a lightweight language created to bring shell scripting into the 21st century.
 It gives programmers the comfort of modern syntax but compiles to Bash, resulting in good portability (in as much as Bash is portable).